 The worlds in which these stories are set often don't look or sound real or seem plausible or feel relatable.
 Escapism, an important element of this kind of fiction, is often allowed to predominate to the detriment of such considerations,[2] which, while I'm certainly never down on escapism, I've always found unfortunate, because I think it contributed to the ghettoization of this brand of genre cinema for decades, and still contributes mightily to the Philistinian-yet-widespread perception that such films are inherently something between entirely unserious popcorn and low-grade trash for the socially impaired.

 ALIEN is a key film in the development of a much more naturalistic approach to sci-fi and fantasy.
 The characters don't indulge in melodrama-speak.
 They don't use a lot of pseudo-futuristic pseudo-jargon or techno-babble.
 They yack about mundane subjects over dinner, complain about not being paid enough, talk over one another, argue at times.
 They're a band of ordinary working stiffs and seem entirely like people who could exist in the real world.
 Instantly relatable.
 And their world feels real.
-Instead of some clean, neat, sterile environment with a lot of weird-production-design-elements-because-it's-the-future-and-weird, their ship looks like an actual workspace--industrial, grimy, practical, full of equipment that looks usable.[3]
-When the alien, in its various forms, appears, it seems, in every way, like a genuine, organic being, one that is alien.
+Instead of some clean, neat, sterile environment with a lot of weird-production-design-elements-because-it's-the-future-and-weird, their ship looks like an actual workspace--industrial, grimy, practical, full of equipment that looks both usable and used.[3]
+When the alien, in its various forms, appears, it seems in every way like a genuine, organic being, one that is alien.
 The reactions of the various crewmembers to their increasingly dire situation feel quite real, as well.
 There is, in all of this, a reclamation of the genre from those whose (mis)treatment of it has resulted in its being so often dismissed as mere nerd porn.

 ALIEN is special in many other ways, as well.

 Its special effects--all practical, in the blessed pre-CGI era--are, almost without exception, excellent (the visual effects took an Academy Award in that category).
-Thirty-three years later, nearly all of them are not only still impressive, but, for the most part, blow away anything we get out of the computers that do all the work for us these days.
+Thirty-three years later, nearly all of them are not only still impressive but, for the most part, blow away anything we get out of the computers that do all the work for us these days.
 To understand how impressive this is, consider what passed for special effects a few decades before ALIEN.

 More broadly, the film is a consistent visual treat.
 Its tagline on release was "In space, no one can hear you scream," and space, as the film presents it from the opening, is a vast, cold, lonely, and inhospitable place indeed, a place where a seemingly-immense mining ship amounts to a tiny bit of nothing.
 A hell of a place to get into a jam.
 As the story proceeds to its conclusion, the ship becomes a claustrophobic death-trap, where a catastrophic fate-worse-than-death may be lurking literally anywhere in the smoke, flashing lights, and shadows of its seemingly ever-tightening corridors.
 By the end, Ripley, the last survivor, must try to save herself while trapped in the single room of a shuttle with the creature.
 All of this is pure visual storytelling--the last 20 or so minutes of the film contain almost no dialogue.